PolymerTheory/SCFT_string/README.md

 The code outputs parameters etc., to inform you about the current stage.
 It periodically outputs the 'error' (the RMS exchange chemical potential) in the main loop (solve_field subroutine) to indicate how far the field is from equilibrium.

 ### Files
-The code periodically outputs fields (win_) and A monomer concentration (rhoA__.vtk) in a VTK format for ease of visualization.
+The code periodically outputs fields (win?) and A monomer concentration (rhoA_?.vtk) in a VTK format for ease of visualization.
 It also outputs a "check" file detailing 'errors'.
 After convergence, it calculates and outputs the free energy to a file 'FEs' together with the string position ('alpha'), the free energy, and the average lipid composition.

 ## Warning about Convergence
 ###Short version: